Tensions Flare At Protests Nationwide As Cities Enact Curfew

-John Harrington–Minnesota's Department of Public Safety Commissioner– said the male driver of the truck was sent to the hospital for non-life threatening injuries.
-He was released from the hospital and taken into police custody.
+John Harrington – Minnesota's Department of Public Safety Commissioner – said the male driver of the truck was sent to the hospital for non-life threatening injuries.
+He was released from the hospital, taken into police custody and charged with assault.
 State officials say they opened a criminal investigation into the incident.
 Harrington said he was unsure of the driver's motive.

 Most of the protesters, who were marching against systemic racism, were peaceful in a number of cities across the U.S. But some of those demonstrations escalated at times throughout the day and into the night, as dozens of cities implemented curfews.